How a Triple Net Lease Works

 Triple Net Lease Explained

-What Is A Triple Net Leased Property?
+What Is A Triple Net Lease Property?

 In commercial real estate no two leases are the same.
 The three general categories of commercial leases are gross, modified gross, and triple net (or NNN).
 But within these three categories leases can and do vary from one to another.